benchristelcom/benchristelcom.github.io/src/posts/tech-defaanged/index.md

 enough, never perfectly functional, never finished.
 And it wants *you* to be incomplete.
 That is how it powers itself.
 It feeds off your sense of incompleteness.
 It fills you with desires and problems that you itch to resolve.
 And how do you resolve them?
-More technology.
+More technology.[^1]

+[^1]: This could actually be construed as a broader statement about consumerism, or even hedonism, but I'm not going to make that argument right now.
+It's out of scope for this post.

 This entire gruesome circus — this [Karn Evil], to borrow a phrase from Emerson, Lake & Palmer — is a self-referential loop.
 It's self-feeding,